rerun-io/rerun/examples/python/vista/README.md

 ## Run the code
 This is an external example, check the [repository](https://github.com/rerun-io/hf-example-vista) for more information.

-You can try the example on Rerun's HuggingFace space [here](https://huggingface.co/spaces/rerun/Vista).pace here.
+You can try the example on Rerun's HuggingFace space [here](https://huggingface.co/spaces/rerun/Vista).

 If you have a GPU with ~20GB of memory you can run the example locally.
 To do so, clone the repo and run:
 ```